Performer

 Ben received a Bachelor of Music and Performer’s Certificate from the Eastman School of Music followed by a Master of Music from Yale University where he studied with Larry Zalkind and Scott Hartman respectively.
 Ben is currently completing a Doctor of Musical Arts back at Eastman.

-When not playing trombone, Ben can be found watching something Star Wars related, trying to ferment a new food, or hanging out with his cat, Kimchi.
+When not playing trombone, Ben can be found hanging out with his cat, Kimchi.